You are here

 May be a member of an investigative, rules development, or special project team;

-Investigates allegations of welfare fraud among public assistance recipients including theft, forgery, perjury, complicity, and other violations of law pertaining to the unlawful receipt of public assistance monies, medical benefits, food stamps, and other benefits and services;
+Investigates allegations of public benefit fraud among public assistance recipients including theft, forgery, perjury, complicity and other violations of law pertaining to the unlawful receipt of public assistance monies, medical benefits, food stamps and other benefits and services;

-Conducts detailed field investigations which include interviewing employers, business agents, workers, public officials, credit managers, and law enforcement officers;
+Conducts detailed field investigations which include interviewing employers, business agents, neighbors, landlords, school officials, workers, public officials, credit managers and law enforcement officers;

 Investigates allegations of unfair business practices such as fraudulent advertising and alleged antitrust law violations;